Help lay the groundwork for change in Virginia! x

 2022

-• Working in the tightest races is the most critical thing we do, because those are the races where power is held or built.
+Identifying potential tipping point races is a critical part of our Core Electoral Program, because those are the races where power is held or built.
 Ending rightwing control of the Arizona House was out of reach by just 941 voters in a single district.
 Similarly, just 1,480 voters changing their votes in one district could have shifted control of the State Senate.

 2020